guitaripod/geminipocket/README.md

 # GeminiPocket

-AI image generation and editing powered by Google Gemini.
+AI image and video generation and editing powered by Google Gemini and Veo.

 ## 🚀 Quick Start